-With fast transfer speeds, excellent customer support, and the lowest fees in the industry on most transfers, OFX is the best cross-border money transfer service for most Australians.
+With fast transfer speeds, excellent customer support, and the lowest fees in the industry on most transfers, OFX is the best cross-border money transfer service for most people in the UK.

-OFX is the best, cheapest way to send money internationally to and from Australia.
+OFX is the best, cheapest way to send money internationally to and from the UK.

 How Does OFX Work?
 The Basics

 - Speed: 4/5

 - Customer Support: 5/5

 - Transfer Options: Bank account (via OFX’s website or app) to 100+ countries

 - Transfer Speeds: Average of 2-3 business days

 - Recommended: Highly